Rebuilding the blog and resolving the issue where only TCP communication from Starlink to ConoHa VPS fails to reach

 Then, a problem suddenly occurred.

-It seems that a Path MTU Black hole was occurring.
-It was truly strange; things requiring UDP communication like WireGuard, and DNS servers, were reachable, but all TCP-based communications like SSH and HTTP were failing.
+It seems like a Path MTU Black hole was occurring.
+It was truly strange; while things requiring UDP communication like WireGuard or DNS servers were reachable, anything requiring TCP like SSH or HTTP communication was completely down.

-Since ConoHa VPS itself is hosted on FreeBSD, I looked into it and found information that the problem could be solved by normalizing packets using the scrub function of the packet filter (pf), so I configured it as follows.
+Since the ConoHa VPS itself is hosted on FreeBSD, I looked into it and found information suggesting that the problem could be solved by using the scrub feature of the packet filter ( pf ) to normalize packets.
+I configured it as follows:

 set skip on lo